Romanian philosophy: The School of Paltinis

-Alexandru Surdu was one of the earliest collaborators on Noica, but in a great measure independent.
-He specialised initially in logic, publishing books on Intuitionism and Intuitionist logic.
+Alexandru Surdu specialised initially in logic, publishing books on Intuitionism and Intuitionist logic.
 He also studied the Aristotelian logic, thus arriving to his The Theory of Pre-judicative Forms, a rethinking of the categories with the means of formal logic.
 After 1989 he published on the Romanian philosophy and speculative philosophy.
 Notable volumes are The Pentamorphosis of the Art and The Speculative Philosophy.
 Alexandru Surdu is, like Noica, an anti-Hegelian Hegelian.
 Thus, he criticises Hegel for his "absolutisation" of triadic dialectics, he criticises also Noica for absolutising the tetradic dialectics, while proposing his version of a pentadic dialectics.
 He maintains, though, that diverse experiential realms are to be investigated by diverse dialectics, binary, triadic, tetradic or pentadic.
-His philosophy continues the long-time discredited epistemology of the faculties, which he complicates by speaking of five faculties of thinking.
-Thus, we have: intellect, rational intellect, reason, speculative reason, and speculation.
-The categories of the systematic philosophy, as determined by Surdu, are also five: Transcendence/Subsistence, Being, Existence, Real Existence, and Reality.
+The categories of the systematic philosophy, as determined by Surdu, are five: Transcendence/Subsistence, Being, Existence, Real Existence, and Reality.
 Surdu was one of the translators of Wittgenstein's Tractatus into Romanian and he translated also from Kant.

-Corneliu Mircea is a psychiatrist and also a philosopher, encouraged by Noica, but not actually one of his disciples.
-Still, his interests, themes, and style, places him in the Păltiniș circle, where he paid visits regularly.
-He published quite consistently.
+Corneliu Mircea is a psychiatrist and also a philosopher.
 During communism he gave, among other publications, The Book of Being, Being and Consciousness, Discourse on Being, and after 1989 he published (among other things) The Originary, Being and Ek-stasis, The Making.
 A Treatise on Being.
 Influenced by Hegel and by Sartre, his philosophy is an inquiry into the meaning of being, commencing with nothingness, in an attempt of rethinking both Hegel's Logic and Sartre's Being and Nothingness.
-He cultivates a deliberate literary expression, maintaining that the philosophical discourse must have two sides, one conceptually objective, the other subjective, aesthetic, persuasive.
-Lately, Corneliu Mircea seems close to some form of mystical philosophy.